wkorando/go-serverless-with-java/STEP8.md

 ## 8. Creating a Sequence

 Serverless functions should, by design, be small nearly atomic actions.
 This means that a single serverless function often provides limited value.
 Adding them to a sequence enables you to leverage the combined value of the individual functions.

 In this section we will set up such a sequence.
 A sequence allows us to pass the returned value from one function to another.
 The sequence that we will be creating, will consist of two functions.
 One that returns the _n_<sup>th</sup> Fibonnaci number and its immediate predecessor (where _n_ is the input value).
 The second one takes these two Fibonacci numbers as input and returns the calculated ratio of these numbers.

-### The actions for the sequence
+### The Fibonacci sequence

 So, what are those Fibonacci numbers again??